nlasheras/aoc-2021/README.md

 That was the hardest day so far.
 I added a `Point` to my utils since it was much easier to code it by being able to do vector math.
 I had quite a lot of stumbles figuring out the rotations initially, my current implementation isn't perfect but at least it's "complete".
 I want to polish my solution figuring out, at least, the proper space.

+After finishing the event I cleaned up the orientations to use rotations around x, y and z axis.
+Now I'm only exploring the 24 orientations not the mirrored ones.
+Also while cleaning the code I learned about the `all` and `any` functions.

 ### Day 20

 Today I got bitten by having my utility grid class.
 In the end it was much easier to rework the problem with a set of points than trying to handle the bounds cleanly.